 Another red flag is weak alignment among leaders.
 Despite attending the same programs, participants return to their roles with differing interpretations of what good leadership looks like.
 Without a shared language or set of behaviours, collaboration suffers and leadership culture remains fragmented.

-Low engagement is another subtle cue.
+Low engagement is also a subtle cue.
 Leaders might show up to sessions, but often under pressure or as a checkbox exercise.
-They're “too busy” for follow-up, and the work of development quickly loses priority.
-Without a clear link to business challenges, development feels like an optional extra—not a strategic enabler.
+They have to 'step out' for an important meeting or have to take a phone call, and the work of development quickly loses priority.
+Without a clear link to business challenges an seeing commitment from more senior leaders, development feels like an optional extra—not a strategic enabler.

-And when senior leaders don’t actively endorse or sponsor programs, participation drops.
+When senior leaders don’t actively endorse, sponsor o attend programs, participation drops.
 A lack of nominations, advocacy, or visibility sends a message: leadership development isn’t business-critical.
 And without that backing, it’s difficult to embed learning at scale or sustain momentum over time.

 Leadership development should deliver more than good intentions—it should enable real change that sticks, aligns leaders, and drives measurable results.